pshrmn/notes/redux/react-redux.md

 #### `bindActionCreators`

-React Redux provides a shortcut function called `bindActionCreators` to simplify dispatching actions. `bindActionCreators` maps action functions to an object using the names of the action functions.
+Redux provides a shortcut function called `bindActionCreators` to simplify dispatching actions. `bindActionCreators` maps action functions to an object using the names of the action functions.
 These functions automatically dispatch the action to the store when the function is called.
 This is especially useful for passing action functions to dumb components.

 ```jsx
 // from "actions" module